-An analysis of the interviews conducted by Ratner with young people who listen to black music in Israel turned up two key subjects: the first is the sense of being “black” in a “white” society; and the second is related to money, employment, and social class, and includes discussion about how to get ahead economically in light of the social and institutional barriers.
-Many respondents, for example, told Ratner about the despair of young people who “did the right thing”, and even acquired higher education, but still could not find a job commensurate with their educational level and occupational skills, and were forced to take a low-paying job (Ratner 2015: 153).
-These issues arouse anger and frustration, together with power and belief in the rightness of their way, and find expression in artists such as Elazar Tamano who painted the members of the K.G.C. group, whose lyrics address these subjects.
+The interviews conducted by Ratner bring up two key issues: first, the sense of being ‘black’ in a ‘white’ society; and second, the subjects’ relationship with money, employment, social class economic mobility in light of social and institutional barriers.
+Many respondents spoke about the despair of young people who ‘did the right thing’, acquired higher education, but still could not find jobs commensurate with their educational level and occupational skills.
+These issues rouse anger and frustration, along with belief in the righteousness of their demands, and find expression in artists like Elazar Tamano who painted the KGC group, whose lyrics address these problems.

 Inter-generational manhood, venerated dignitaries

-In 2014, Gidon Agaza documented kesim and elderly dignitaries of the community during the Jerusalem Day celebrations held at Mt.
-Herzl.
-This date is also the official Memorial Day for Ethiopian Jews who perished in Sudan on their way to Israel.
-In the photograph, six older men can be seen garbed in traditional robes that convey regal dignity.
-A ceremonial parasol is held over the head of the dignitary on the extreme left and one standing second from the right.
-Several microphones are visible, which will be used to convey their words to the audience (Figure 6).
+In 2014, Gidon Agaza documented kesim and elderly dignitaries of the community during the Jerusalem Day celebrations at Mt Herzl.
+The Memorial Day for Ethiopian Jews who perished in Sudan on their way to Israel falls on the same day.
+In the photograph, six older men are garbed in traditional robes that convey their regal dignity.
+A ceremonial parasol is held over the heads of both the dignitary on the extreme left and the one second from the right.
+Several microphones, through which they will address the audience, are visible (Figure 6).